WorldHealthOrganization/godata-dhis2-interop-app/index.md

 In the example in the right, we can see how when we map DHIS2's "level" to Go.Data's "geographicalLevelId", we need to map the element's names but also some of the values inside: while the root of the organization unit is labeled "1" in DHIS2, the same concept in Go.Data is labeled "Admin Level 0".
 By entering those values in the "values" element, we are telling the app to map the different "level" names  and not only the "level" element label.

+#### The "godata" and "dhis" elements
+Depending on whether the "conversion" element is set to true or false, these elements can behave in two different ways.

+When we have a data column that is equivalent in both DHIS2 and Go.Data, we set conversion to "true".
+Then, both "godata" and "dhis" should be set to the names of the columns in each of the instances that we want to convert.
+In the example in Figure 4, we would be converting the DHIS2 column "name" to a Go.Data column named "name".

+Sometimes we will not have a column that is equivalent in both systems.
+In those cases we set "conversion" to "false", which allows us to 'hard-code' a default value for this column.
+When we set "conversion" to false, the receiving endpoint's element (currently only "godata") should contain the name of the column that we want to 'hard-code' a value for, and the sending endpoint's element (currently only "dhis") should contain the default value that we want to assign to the column in the receiving endpoint.

 ## Interoperability Tasks
 The Interoperability Tasks section is dedicated for managing the integration tasks.
 Tasks are composed of “name”, “conversionType”, “senderAPIEndpoint”, “receiverAPIEndpoint”, “converter”, “referenceModel”, “senderAPIParams” and “sender” elements.